-Especially in today’s pandemic world, most people don’t think about lung cancer when they have a cough or shortness of breath.
+In our post-pandemic world, most people don’t think about lung cancer when they have a cough or shortness of breath.
 But, if you’ve tested negative for COVID-19 and don’t have a cold or the regular flu, there could be something else going on.
+Take note of coughs that persist or recurring shortness of breath.

 Lung cancer can technically occur in anyone, not just smokers or people who live with smokers.
 It may surprise you to learn that as many as 20% of people who develop lung cancer have never smoked.
 Whether you have a history of smoking or not, it’s good to know what types of symptoms come with lung cancer so you can catch it as early as possible.
 As with most cancers, survival rates are higher when treatment begins sooner.